fjblau/kessler/.zenflow/tasks/create-a-way-to-promote-source-a-d93a/report.md

 # Implementation Report: Source Attribute Promotion Script

+**Report Date**: December 17, 2025
+**Task**: Create a way to promote source attributes to the canonical data
+**Status**: ✅ Complete - All features implemented and tested

+---

 ## Executive Summary

 Successfully implemented a comprehensive solution for manually promoting specific attributes from source nodes to canonical fields in MongoDB documents.
-The implementation includes a full-featured CLI script (`promote_attributes.py`), helper functions in `db.py`, extensive test coverage, and multiple safety features to prevent data corruption.
+The implementation includes a full-featured CLI script (`promote_attributes.py`), helper functions in `db.py`, extensive test coverage, and multiple safety features to prevent data corruption

-**Status**: ✅ **Complete** - All features implemented and tested

 ---